History of the Conservative Party of Canada

-This article covers the history of the Conservative Party of Canada.
+This article covers the history of the Conservative Party of Canada and its predecessors, the Liberal-Conservative Party, the party from 1867 to 1942, and the Progressive Conservative Party of Canada.

 Predecessors

 The Conservative Party is political heir to a series of right-of-centre parties that have existed in Canada, beginning with the Upper Canada Tories of the nineteenth century.
 John A. Macdonald and George-Étienne Cartier later founded the Liberal-Conservative Party.
-The party later became known simply as the Conservative Party after 1873.
+The party later became known simply as the Conservative Party after 1873, but the official party name essentially remained Liberal-Conservative until 1938.
 Like its historical predecessors and conservative parties in some other Commonwealth nations (such as the Conservative Party of the United Kingdom), members of the present-day Conservative Party of Canada are sometimes referred to as "Tories".
 The modern Conservative Party of Canada is also legal heir to the heritage of the historical conservative parties by virtue of assuming the assets and liabilities of the former Progressive Conservative Party upon the merger of 2003.

 The first incarnations of the Conservative Party in Canada were quite different from the Conservative Party of today, especially on economic issues.
 The early Conservatives were known to espouse economic protectionism and British imperialism, by emphasizing Canada's ties to the United Kingdom while vigorously opposing free trade with the United States, free trade being a policy which, at the time, had support from the ranks of the Liberal Party.
 The Conservatives also sparred with the Liberal Party because of its connections with French Canadian nationalists including Henri Bourassa, who wanted Canada to distance itself from Britain and demanded that Canada recognize that it had two nations, English Canada and French Canada, connected together through a common history.